varunkhareedu/ML-Project1/README.md

 **3. Run the Tests**

   From the root directory:
       pytest LassoHomotopy/tests -s
       The -s flag shows printed outputs (like coefficient values and sparsity checks).

-Put your README here.
 Answer the following questions.

 * **What does the model you have implemented do and when should it be used?**